maddys26/MyWardrobe/README.md

           -CNN(which needs GPU, due to which i was unable to implement this) -Transfer learning(which will be used in the near future) -One shot learning
+          -GUI(which will be used in the near future)